7 Ways to Find a Designer to Create Your T-Shirt Designs

 Another option could be purchasing extended license editable design bundles.
 Check out Thefancydeal, they offer some awesome designs!
 Or head over to Envato Elements, where for $29/month, you get access to 500,000 amazing illustrations, fonts, mockups, and more.
 (Disclaimer: these are affiliate links).

 7. Find a t-shirt graphic designer in real life

 Last but certainly not least.
 In fact, you might want to try this one first.
 It’s so easy to not convey your message online, that you would be much more able to explain face to face, having a conversation with the designer.

 There are a few places you can go to look for a designer.
-One great opportunities is using the Meetups option.
-Go to Meetup.com and and enter “design”.
+One great opportunity is using the Meetups option.
+Go to Meetup.com and enter “design”.
 It’ll give you the closest design-related events.
 Bam!
 You’ve got a room full of designers!

+So that’s that!
 We can no longer say “all you need is a design” to start your store.
-Now the right term will be “all you need is an idea”.
+With all the design resources available, now the right phrase will be “all you need is an idea.”
 And you’ve got ideas, haven’t you?

 Download our ebook below for more advice on how to turn your idea into a business!